KrzakalaPaul/Any2Graph/README.md

 *Any2Graph* is a flexible framework that can be used to tackle a variety of **tasks**.
 Different tasks have different modalities for instance different types of inputs  (images, text, graphs ...) or output graphs with different properties (no nodes features, discrete node features, continuous node features ...)

-The first step to use Any2Graph is always to choose a task.
+The first step to use *Any2Graph* is always to choose a task.
 In practice, this means subclassing the base Task class defined in
 ```
 Any2Graph/
 └── base_task_class.py
 ```
-We already provide 3 classes of tasks: Img2Graph, Sat2Graph and Fingerprint2Graph.
+We already provide 3 classes of tasks: *Img2Graph*, *Sat2Graph* and *Fingerprint2Graph*.
 Feel free to create new ones!

-Your new task will probably be organised like this:
+Your new task will probably be organized like this:
 ```
 Any2Graph/
 └── base_task_class.py